 You might not think that ‘heat stress’ would be a major issue in the UK.
 After all, we are not known for our hot and sunny climate.
-Some industry sectors take a very proactive stance in addressing the main issues before they become a problem.
+But it is important to consider.

 What is heat stress?

 Heat stress occurs when the body’s means of controlling its internal temperature starts to fail.
 As well as air temperature, factors such as work rate, humidity and clothing worn while working may lead to heat stress.

 The body reacts to heat by increasing the blood flow to the skin’s surface, and by sweating.
 This results in cooling, as sweat evaporates from the body’s surface, and heat is carried to the surface of the body from within by the increased blood flow.
 Heat can also be lost by radiation and convection from the body’s surface.